phillipdavidstearns/drop/README.md

 These steps require the use of a USB WiFi dongle capable of AP mode.
 The Panda PAU05 WiFi USB dongle does this for about $10.

-1. `sudo apt-get install -y hostapd dnsmasq netfilter-persistent iptables-persistent`
+1. `sudo apt-get install -y dhcpcd hostapd dnsmasq netfilter-persistent iptables-persistent`
 1. `sudo systemctl unmask hostapd`
 1. `sudo systemctl enable hostapd`
 1. `sudo nano /etc/dhcpcd.conf` and add to the end: